top of page

 Looking Forward

-At the end of the 36 months, it is expected that FDA regulators would have advanced their skills and technical knowledge to effectively assess clinical trial documents and train researchers.
+At the end of the period, it is expected that FDA regulators would have advanced their skills and technical knowledge to effectively assess clinical trial documents and train researchers.
 Additionally, regulators from other African National Medicines Agencies will apply these skills to harmonize clinical trial regulations across their countries.

 bottom of page